baiyin/baiyin.github.io/_posts/2024-12-27-Steps-to-Set-Up-RagFlow-on-macOS.md

 My macOS setup is Apple M3 Max with 128 GB of RAM.

-1. Clone the repository and navigate to the directory
+## Step 1.
+Clone the repository and navigate to the directory
 ```shell
 git clone https://github.com/infiniflow/ragflow.git
 cd ragflow
 ```
-2. Configure the .env file
+## Step 2.
+Configure the .env file
 Edit the docker/.env file:
 ```shell
 vi docker/.env